Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 Erectile dysfunction

 Erectile dysfunction can be partly psychological, partly physical, or both.
 Some men develop it after stress, relationship tension or anxiety.
-Others have a stronger physical driver such as diabetes, vascular disease or medication side effects.
+Others have a stronger physical driver such as diabetes, vascular disease, obesity, medication side effects or hormone problems.
 Many sit somewhere in the middle.

 What often helps: